sambanova/ai-starter-kit/post_call_analysis/README.md

 * **Option 2: Set a SambaStudio embedding model**

-To increase inference speed, you can use SambaStudio E5 embedding model endpoint instead of using the default (CPU) Hugging Face embeddings.
+To increase inference speed, you can use a SambaStudio embedding model endpoint instead of using the default (CPU) Hugging Face embeddings.

 1. Follow the instructions [here](../README.md#use-sambastudio-option-1) for setting up your environment variables.